 There are several way in which you are able to visit different cities in the surroundings of Venice in just one day (or even half ) without getting too far.
 It could be a day trip to Treviso or a tour to Verona to visit Romeo and Juliet’s balcony.

 A day trip to Verona is unmissable if you have never been there.

 Verona is famous all over the world for being the city of Romeo and Juliet and for the Roman “Arena”.
 In addition, Verona is a beautiful city with a beautiful medieval old town, romantic neighbourhoods on the banks of the river Adige.
-Is the 4th Italian city for sightseeing (preceded by Rome, Venice and Florence).
+It is the 4th Italian city for sightseeing (preceded by Rome, Venice and Florence).

 Hotel Tritone ★★★★